gaultier/blog/a_small_trick_to_improve_technical_discussions_by_sharing_code.md

 *From this point on explanations are git specific, but I'm sure other VCSes have similar features.*

-Note that since the current directory might be one or several directories deep relative to the root of the git repository, e.g. `src/`, we need to fix this path, because the git web UI expects a path from the root of the git repository.
+Note that since the current directory might be one or several directories deep relative to the root of the git repository, we need to fix this path, because the git web UI expects a path from the root of the git repository.

 The easiest way to do so is using `git ls-files`, e.g. if we are in `./src/` and the file is `main.c`, `git ls-files main.c` returns `./src/main.c`.
 That's very handy to avoid any complex path manipulations.